(Inspired in part by Maureen Dowd’s New York Times column of February 18, 2017.)

 And fed his body to the right-wing press.

-But his was in the end the same old shtick.
+But in the end he was the same old geezer.

 “So cut your blather, wise up, and get real.

 This man’s a threat, yes; he must be opposed.